doxout/stractory/README.md

 If you don't need the callback functionality of dnode, (you only need to transmit simple JSON objects i.e. message passing), you can use stractory.eventemitter.
-The only benefit is that its 4 times faster than dnode
+The only benefit is that its upto 4 times faster than dnode

     var multicastEchoEmitter = stractory.eventemitter(function() {
         var clients = [];